JonasNauerz/JonasNauerz_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a macroeconomist with interests in labor market questions and the effects of government policies.
-In particular, I am interested in how micro heterogeneity interacts with the macroeconomy and how it affects economic policy.
+I am a macroeconomist with a focus on labor market questions and the effects of government policies.
+I am particularly interested in how heterogeneity on a micro level such as age, gender, and marital status interacts with economic policy and the macroeconomy.

 Currently, I am a third year PhD student in Economics at the University of Notre Dame.
 Before joining Notre Dame, I graduated with a Master of Science in Economics from the Stockholm School of Economics and during my undergraduate studies at the Goethe University in Frankfurt, I spent a semester abroad at the University of Iceland in Reykjavik.